RISHIKESHAVAN/algorithms/Notes.md

   <li>Worst case = O(n) * O(n) = O(n<sup>2</sup>)</li>
 </ul>

 Well, guess what?
-The best case is also the average case.
+The best case is also the *average case*.
 If you always choose a random element in the array as the pivot, quicksort will complete in O(n log n) time on average.
 Quicksort is one of the fastest sorting algorithms out there, and it’s a very good example of D&C.
 </p>
 </details>